A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Dougga – set up on a hill with impressive views, these are the greatest (in our opinion) Roman ruins in Tunisia.

-Kairouan – home to the oldest mosque in northern Africa and a centre for Arabic learning.
+Kairouan – home to the oldest mosque in northern Africa and an ancient centre for Islamic learning.

 Mosque of the Seven Sleepers – a quirky mosque just outside Chenini, one of the many beautiful ksars in Tataouine.